 When comparing the school's rate of exclusion with national figures, the rate of fixed term exclusions and repeat period exclusions are both below the national average.
 Data on permanent exclusions points to a remarkable record of inclusion.
-There have been no permanent exclusions for 12 years.
+There have only been two permanent exclusions in 12 years.